webpack/webpack.js.org/src/content/contribute/plugin-patterns.md

 W> __Deprecation warning__: Array functions will still work.

 - `module.fileDependencies`: An array of source file paths included into a module.
 This includes the source JavaScript file itself (ex: `index.js`), and all dependency asset files (stylesheets, images, etc) that it has required.
 Reviewing dependencies is useful for seeing what source files belong to a module.
 - `compilation.chunks`: A set of chunks (build outputs) in the compilation.
-Each chunk manages the composition of a final rendered assets.
+Each chunk manages the composition of a final rendered asset.

 W> __Deprecation warning__: Array functions will still work.